Petroleum industry in Azerbaijan: "Contract of the Century" and following years

 Shah Deniz gas field, discovered in 1999, is one of BP's largest gas field finds in recent decades.
 The Shah Deniz gas plant at Sangachal Terminal started up in 2007 and transformed Azerbaijan into a major gas producer.
 Stage 1 of Shah Deniz project is now complete and supplies Georgia and Turkey with 8 bcma of natural gas via the South Caucasus Pipeline.
 In December 2013, Stage 2 of the Shah Deniz Project was approved and is being designed.
 The Shah Deniz Stage 2 hydrocarbons are planned to be transferred to Turkey and Europe through the TANAP and TAP export pipelines.

 In 2007, SOCAR, Nobel Oil Services and Absheron Drilling Company established SOCAR AQS LLC.
 SOCAR AQS LL is a subsidiary of the Azeri conglomerate Neqsol Holding.

 On September 9, 2011, French energy giant Total which has been operating in Azerbaijan since 1996, announced a major gas discovery in Absheron gas field offshore 100 km southeast of the capital Baku.
-The field is estimated to have around 300 billion m³ of gas subsequently boosting Azerbaijan's gas reserves from 2.2 to 2.5 trillion m³.
+The field is estimated to have around 300 billion m^{3} of gas subsequently boosting Azerbaijan's gas reserves from 2.2 to 2.5 trillion m^{3}.

 Azerbaijani Government extended “Contract of Century” until 2050 with BP-led consortium (Azerbaijan International Operating Company) based on the amended contract for extension of Production Sharing Agreement (PSA) on development of Azeri–Chirag–Gunashli block of oil and gas fields by 2050.
 The new contract was signed on 14 September 2017 after a letter of intent for future development of the field was signed on 23 December 2016.

 The group chief executive of BP, Bob Dudley stated: “Over the past 23 years, the Contract of the Century has truly transformed Azerbaijan, energy supplies to Europe and all of us who have worked so hard to make it a success.
 Today's contract is perhaps an even more important milestone in the history of Azerbaijan as it ensures that over the next 32 years we will continue to work together to unlock the long-term development potential of ACG through new investments, new technologies and new joint efforts to maximize recovery.
 In light of that, I think it is fair to call this the Contract of the New Century.”